I love a good hot bath, don’t you? To me, it’s a great way to wind down from a stressful day.

 Speaking of baths, that brings me to today’s topic of herbal washes, compresses, and fomentations.

-Last week we talked about teas, infusions, and decoctions which are herbal preparations made with water.
-This week we’re going to talk about some more water preparations that are very similar, but used in a completely different manner… hint, hint – you don’t drink these.
+Last week we talked about teas, infusions, and decoctions, which are herbal preparations made with water.
+This week we’re going to talk about some more water-based preparations that are very similar but used in a completely different manner.
+Want a hint?
+You don’t drink these!

 What Are Herbal Washes, Compresses & Fomentations, and How Do You Use Them?